 - In the Hood: Subverted; Ash wears a hood over her head, but it isn't meant to conceal her face.

-- Lean and Mean: She's pretty lean and certainly mean.
+- Lean and Mean: She's pretty lean and very sadistic.
 The former is justified, as she has a robotic body - meaning she can still have quite a bit of physical strength despite not being muscular.

 - Malevolent Masked Woman: Unlike other Simulacrum, Ash wears a white metal mask sculpted like a serene human face.